 This method describes a procedure for utilizing a Lightweight Deflectometer (LWD) for compaction quality assurance by the control strip method.
 This test method is applicable to unbound soils and aggregates.

 LWD Target Values (LWD-TV) established with this method are device specific and must be determined for each device used in acceptance testing of the material.
-Assurance checks should be of the LWD-TVs determined during this procedure.
-The moisture content values should be determined using an engineer- approved method to measure in-situ soil moisture content.
+The moisture content values are determined per ATM 202.